Deepanshu1337/Bookworm/README.md

 ## Live Application URL

-The Application is deployed in https://Yet to be updated.
+The Application is deployed in https://bookwormd.netlify.app

 Click on the link to see the application